OscarF17/react-projects/README.md

-# Proyectos de React
+# React Projects

-Repositorio de proyectos hechos mientras aprendo a desarrollar con React.
-Incluirá proyectos personales y obtenidos de cursos de plataformas como Udemy.
+Repository for projects made while learning how to develop web applications with React.
+This repo will include personal projects as well as projects related to courses from platforms like Udemy.

-## Cursos y proyectos
+## Courses and projects
-### En progreso
+### In progress
 - The Ultimate React Course 2023: React, Redux & More (Udemy): https://www.udemy.com/course/the-ultimate-react-course/